daysantace/oc-atm/README.md

-# OC-ATM (ATM/Robot)
+# OC-ATM
-Submodule of the ATM module to manage deposits and withdrawals.<br>
+Electronic banking for OpenComputers.<br>
+Installation and API guide on the wiki.